Spring Equinox: Moon's Milk or Under an Unquiet Skull

-Release history
+Background and release

-A first edition, released on spring equinox 1998, consisted of a limited 7" of 1000 copies on milky white vinyl and 55 copies on yellow vinyl and a CD-EP, which was deleted on summer solstice, when the second part was released.
-On the summer solstice of 2001 a second edition of the CD-EP was released, limited to 400 copies.
+The second part of the piece features viola played by William Breeze over the first part of the piece; he subsequently contributed viola to all of the Moon's Milk EPs.

-All four Solstice/Equinox releases have been compiled in a two-CD set entitled Moons Milk (In Four Phases).
-This CD will again be re-released on Moon's Milk In Six Phases.
+A first edition consisted of a limited 7" of 1000 copies on milky white vinyl and 55 copies on yellow vinyl and a CD-EP, which was deleted on the following Summer solstice, when Summer Solstice: Bee Stings was released.
+On the Summer solstice of 2001, a second edition of the CD-EP was released, limited to 400 copies.

-Track 1 consists of mainly organ, whereas track 2 seems to use the same organ exactly with some added viola played by William Breeze.
+All four releases in the series were eventually released together in the 2002 two disc compilation Moon's Milk (In Four Phases).